packit/packit.dev/content/docs/CLI/propose-downstream.md

 ---
-title: "propose-update"
+title: "propose-downstream (ex propose-update)"
 date: 2019-06-28
 draft: false
 disableToc: false
 weight: 7
 ---

-This is a detailed documentation for the update functionality of packit.
-The command creates a new pull request in Fedora using a selected or latest upstream release.
+This is a detailed documentation for the downstream update functionality of packit.
+The `propose-downstream` (used to be named `propose-update`) command creates a new pull request in Fedora using a selected or latest upstream release.

 ## Requirements